ionStici/frontend/4-react/5-components-interacting.md.md

 You can’t call this.setState() from inside of the render function.

 Note: Any time that you call this.setState(), this function will automatically call .render() as soon as the state has changed.
-This is also why we can not place setState inside the render function.
+This is also why we can not place setState inside the render function, it will create an infinite loop.

 A React app is basically just a lot of components, setting state and passing props to one another.